Ley789/SimpleRayTracer/Thesis/thesis.md

 There are several advantages of using Diagrams over POV-Ray

-* Diagrams can describe more scenes as the text-base description of POV-Ray.
+* Diagrams can describe more scenes than the text-base description of POV-Ray.
 For example an animation in Diagrams is a scene that changes over time.
 This cannot be described in POV-Ray.
 * Scene descriptions are generally shorter in Diagrams than in POV-Ray because Diagrams scenes can take advantages of the expression power of Haskell.
 * Extension of Diagrams is independent of the backend.
+That means that backends can support the features of Diagrams.
+A extension of the text-base scene description of POV-Ray only makes sense if POV-Ray supports the extension.

-# Implementation
+# Algorithms used in the implementation

 In this chapter we introduce elements that are needed to implement the basic ray tracing algorithm.
 First we discuss the intersection functions for the defined primitives in \autoref{primitives}.
-After that we will show a method to keep the intersection functions simple even with transformations.
-We will describe how transformations influence normal vectors.
+After that we show a method to keep the intersection functions simple even with transformations.
+We describe how transformations influence normal vectors.
 Next we describe the generation of primary rays and how they lead to different projections.
 At the end we introduce a well known shading algorithm to approximate light behavior.

 ## Intersection functions

-The intersection functions are based on euclidean space.
-So we first need to convert a ray to euclidean coordinates.
+The intersection functions are based on Euclidean space.
+So we first need to convert a ray to Euclidean coordinates.
 Given a ray $R$ with origin at point
 $\vec{o} = (o_x,o_y,o_z,w)$ and direction $\vec{d} = (d_x, d_y, d_z, 0)$, then
 the ray with the origin $\vec{o'}= (o_x / w, o_y / w, o_z / w)$ and the direction
-$\vec{d'}= (d_x, d_y, d_z)$ represents $R$ in euclidean space.
+$\vec{d'}= (d_x, d_y, d_z)$ represents $R$ in Euclidean space.

 In the following subsections we denote $\vec{o}=(x_o, y_o, z_o)$ as origin and
 $\vec{d} = (x_d, y_d, z_d)$ as direction of a ray and for all points and
-directions follows that they are denoted in euclidean space.
+directions follows that they are denoted in Euclidean space.

 ### Sphere intersection